ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 print(a)  # prints 10
 ```

 In this code, the `increment` function takes an argument `x` and increments it by `1`.
 However, when we pass the value `10` to the function as an argument and then print the value of `a`, it is still `10`.
-This is because the `increment` function operates on a copy of the value of `a`, rather than modifying the value of `a` itself.
+This is because the `increment` function operates on a copy of the value of `a` rather than modifying the value of `a` itself.

 For mutable objects, such as lists and dictionaries, passing by assignment has the same behavior as passing by reference.
 For example, consider the following code: